WHO IS

 -OUR KINGS

-We believe in the African proverb “It takes a village to raise a child" but add that it takes a “unified” village to raise a child.
+We believe in the African proverb, “It takes a village to raise a child” — but we also believe it takes a unified village to raise a child.

-Being connected under shared experience, common values, and relatable aspirations for the lives of Black boys and their mothers is what allows OUR KINGS to thrive in its efforts to transform the perception of Black boys in their own eyes, as well as the culture at large.
+Being connected under shared experience, common values, and relatable aspirations for the lives of Black boys and their families is what allows OUR KINGS to thrive in its efforts to transform the perception of Black boys — in their own eyes, and in the culture at large.

-OUR KINGS started as a way for its founder to connect with other mothers, as well as the founder’s sons to connect with other Black boys; in order to celebrate what it means to be young, enthusiastic, carefree boys.
-However, what has developed is much more impactful, as the deep need for families to have a home for honest, helpful, and holistic connections has proven to be of immense importance.
+OUR KINGS began as a way for its founder to connect with other families, while also giving her sons a space to bond with other Black boys — to celebrate what it means to be young, enthusiastic, and carefree.
+However, what has developed is much more impactful: a home for honest, helpful, and holistic connections that families deeply need.

 ABOUT